 If you are wondering whether or not you should dive into this program or go for another one, there are alternatives to Sketchup you may also want to consider.
 Based on what you want to do, other CAD and 3D programs provide similar features and can help you achieve similar results as well.
-So let’s get started with 3 programs which can be Sketchup alternatives
+So let’s get started !

 Developed by Autodesk, Fusion 360 is a parametric CAD Software targeted at mechanical and product design applications.
 The integrative approach Fusion 360 has been designed with allows companies to take ideas from concepts to functional 3D models, but also to run simulations, render objects, and fabricate them.

 Even though Fusion 360 and Sketchup aren’t tailored to the same types of workflows, similar objects can be modeled using any of these.
 It is for instance possible to design furniture across these two CAD software, and if that’s what you are looking forward to, Fusion 360 can be an alternative to Sketchup.